 Do members of the Church of Beauty believe in “God”?

 The Church does not find that question to be necessary.
 We do not require a belief in a god, goddess or supreme being of any kind.
 Only an adherence to the charge to “serve, defend and create Beauty” as we understand It.
+We do, however, venerate the concept of Beauty as Deity.
 Beauty embodies Its own divinity, no matter what “face” we need to put on It in order to process such an ineffable concept.
-However, as a church we do tend to draw much inspiration from ancient goddess cults, primarily the Knights and Sisters of Paphos from Athens in the 4th Century BCE – a group of artists and sacred courtesans of Aphrodite.
+Some of us, our founder included, do believe in, and thus worship, a Goddess of Beauty – Paphia (Aphrodite).
+As a church we draw inspiration from ancient goddess cults, primarily the Knights and Sisters of Paphos from Athens in the 4th Century BCE – a group of artists and sacred courtesans of Aphrodite.
 This allows us to personify, or at least symbolize Beauty in order to help us wrap our minds around It.

 What is Beauty?